BaileyJM02/KoalaBoat-docs/docs/commands/economy/rod.md

 - `rod buy gold` This will allow you to buy the rod "gold".
 To buy this, you will need to have the correct amount of currency currently within your hand.
 - `rod sell silver` This will allow you to sell the rod "silver", the money gained from this will be placed into your hand.

-## Permission
+## Permissions
-For this command to work, KoalaBoat doesn't require any extra permissions within your server.
+For this command to work, you don't require any extra permissions within the server.